Skip to content

 The second supervisor can be:

-• a tenured professor or a researcher (Researcher with a fixed-term contract or AR) of the Faculty
+• a tenured professor or a researcher (RTDA, RTDB, RTT, AR, post doctoral appointment) of the Faculty

 • a contract professor of the Faculty (Teaching staff)